Christmas Letters and Position Words - Christmas Position Words

 Christmas Color Words and Item Match - Christmas Color Word Match

 Materials needed: One Christmas Color Word Match.pdf for each child and scissors.

 Print the Color Sentence Strips/Pictures on heavy paper and laminate for durability if desired.
 Read the sentence strips to all of the children and discuss the colors that are used.
 Have the children cut the word strips and pictures apart (pre-cut or assist younger children).
 Have the children lay the sentence strips out on a table and lay the picture cards face down.
 The children must then pick up a picture card, one at a time, and place next to the corresponding sentence strip.
 For example, “The star is blue” sentence strip would be matched up with the pictures of the blue star.

 Extension idea: Reverse the directions and have the children look first at the picture card and try to determine which sentence strip it goes with.

 Materials needed: One Christmas ABC Tree.pdf and crayons or markers (blue, red, yellow and green).

 Print the Christmas ABC Tree.pdf for each of the children.
 Read the instructions to the children and have the children color the tree according to the color/letter indicated in the text.
 Older children might use other colors of their choice and add separate shapes/letters to their tree.
 Finish coloring the tree green.
 The trees make nice displays for the classroom when mounted on red construction paper.

-For more ideas for literacy, math, or science, see the Christmas, Winter, or Gingerbread Thematic Units now available at The Preschool Toolbox!
+For more ideas for literacy, math, or science, see the Christmas or Gingerbread FREE theme downloads via this blog!